heshanfu/vue-design-pro/README.md

 ## Features

-- **Access control**: Global aside dynamic rendered by global routes map which is combine common routes and dynamic routes (filter by user access).
+- **Access control**: Global aside menu rendered dynamically by global routes map which is combine common routes and dynamic routes (filter by user access).

 - **Neat Design**: UI design is inspired by [ant design specification], implemented by [Element UI]